 Many families are not aware there are claims and benefits that can be applied for.

-Social security – When a deceased person has worked under social security , his/her dependents may be eligible for certain benefits such as death payment, survivor benefits, and Medicare benefits.
-These payments are not given automatically, and must be applied for through your local Social Security Office.
+These include death payment, survivor benefits, and Medicare benefits.
+These payments are not given automatically.
+They must be applied for through your local Social Security Office.

 Veteran’s Benefits.
 The families of honorably discharged veterans may be entitled to a number of special benefits… following a death of the veteran.
 This may include plot allowance, burial allowance, headstone, death pension, and burial flag.
 Contact the Veteran’s Administration for more information on funeral arrangements.